ivanrdnv/data-analysis-projects/README.md

 # Data Analysis / Data Science Projects
 This repository features a range of projects showcasing my skills in data analysis, machine learning, and data visualization.
-Each project includes .ipynb and detailed readme markdown files to guide you through the studies and methodologies used.
+Each project includes .ipynb and readme markdown files to guide you through the studies and methodologies used.

 ## Projects